siddharthc30/Titanic_Survival_predictor/README.md

-# Titanic_Survival_predictor
+# Titanic_Survival_Predictor

-A regression model to predict the survival of an onboard person on titanic.
+    This repo contains a small Exploratory data analysis of the titanic survival dataset and also has some regresion models which predict the survival chances of a person on board with the help of considered features.
-Also it did EDA for the dataset
+This dataset contains